joshdifabio/future-process/README.md

 ## Introduction

-Future Process provides an asynchronous implementation of PHP's `proc_open` with automatic queueing of commands.
+Future Process is object-oriented `proc_open` with an asynchronous API and automatic queueing of commands.

 ## Usage